-Isosorbide is an aliphatic diol with a hydroxyl group attached to each of two cis-oriented saturated furan rings.
-It appears as highly hygroscopic white flakes, soluble in water, alcohols and ketones.
+Isosorbide is an organic compound, in the aliphatic diol class.
+Its structure is composed of a hydroxyl group attached to each of two cis-oriented saturated furan rings.
+It appears as highly hygroscopic white flake solid, soluble in water, alcohols and ketones.
 Isosorbide is manufactured from bio-based raw materials, which release glucose molecules to be hydrogenated to sorbitol.
 This sorbitol is in turn dehydrated to sorbitan, which is then further dehydrated to Isosorbide.
 Biodegradable and thermally stable, this chemical has been considered as a potential feedstock for the biochemical industry.

-Intratec offers professional, easy-to-understand reports examining Isosorbide production.
+Intratec offers professional, easy-to-understand reports examining Isosorbide production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).